Niger: Risk Assessment

 - Seventh largest uranium producer globally in 2021

 - Net exporter of gold and petroleum products

 - Member of the West African Economic and Monetary Union (WAEMU) and the Economic Community of West African States (ECOWAS)

-- Economy vulnerable to climate shocks and fluctuations in commodity prices
+- Economy vulnerable to climate shocks and commodity price fluctuations

 - Economy still largely dependent on subsistence agriculture

-- Rapid population growth, high poverty (world's lowest HDI), chronic food crisis situation
+- Rapid population growth, high poverty (lowest HDI in the world), chronic food crisis situation

 - Endemic corruption and large informal sector

 - Porous borders favoring illegal immigration and trafficking (gold, oil, etc.)